vivekwpatil/spring-webflux-poc/README.md

-This is POC to try Spring Reactive Webflux using traditional annotation way
+This is POC to try Spring Reactive Webflux using functional way